dpa99c/cordova-sqlite-porter/README.md

         - {string} sql - exported SQL statements combined into a single string.
         - {integer} count - number of SQL statements in exported string.
     - {boolean} dataOnly - if true, only row data will be exported.
 Otherwise, table structure will also be exported.
 Defaults to false.
+    - {boolean} structureOnly - if true, only table structure will be exported.
+Otherwise, row will also be exported.
+Defaults to false.

 ### Example usage